 First, the Obvious

 It makes it a lot easier to take a financial risk if you have some money in the bank.
-And because I was a budgeter (and because I’m very fortunate), I did.
-My wife and I started budgeting with YNAB back in 2013, and even though we’d had two babies, weathered some financial storms, and bought a house in that time, we still saved an emergency fund and started living on last month’s income, too.
+And because I was a budgeter (and because I’m very fortunate), I did save money.
+My wife and I decided to create a budget with YNAB back in 2013, and even though we’d had two babies, weathered some financial storms and unexpected expenses, and bought a house in that time, we still saved an emergency fund and started living on last month’s income, too.
 So even if I jumped into this new adventure and totally failed, I knew we had a safety net we could rely on.

 Scarcity Brings Clarity

 If you’re a big enough YNAB nerd to dig deep into the YNAB lore, you’ll know that Jesse started selling YNAB (then an Excel spreadsheet) to fill a $350 shortfall in his family’s budget, a gap that could easily have been filled by a reasonable student loan.
-But since it was a non-negotiable for him to avoid student loan debt, he turned to a side gig that ended up becoming something much, much more.
+But since committing to debt payments was a non-negotiable for him, he turned to a side gig that ended up becoming something much, much more.
 Forcing himself to face the scarcity of his money led to Jesse finding a more creative solution, and thank goodness he did.

 My story is similar.
 All that time while I worked at the library, I had a side job teaching for an online high school.
 I took that job to help us save a 20 percent down payment on our house, a goal that felt as insurmountable as it felt important to me and my wife.
 Well, even after we achieved that goal, I kept the side job because I liked it, and it’s nice to have some extra money.